WebProgrammingII/WEPO/redux/README.md

     6. Fix the error by changing how the state is accessed

     7. Create a new component called Name which should be rendered below Counter.
-The name component should be a stateful component and contain a name and age within the state and implement a form containing two input tags for the name and age and update the state accordingly
+The Name component should be a stateful component and contain a name and age within the state and implement a form containing two input tags for the name and age and update the state accordingly

     8. When the submit button in the Name component is pressed it should dispatch the new changeUser action